walmir/xare/README.md

 ## Endpoints

 Routes communicate with the world and each other through endpoints.
-Once deployed, the route listens to messages received by its incoming-endpoint, and can pass messages on through one or more outgoing endpoints.
+Once deployed, the route listens to messages received by its incoming-endpoint, and can pass messages on through one or more outgoing endpoints. \n

 Currently only one type of Endpoints is implemneted, namely `direct-endpoint`.
-This type of endpoints receives or sends messages directly from or to the Vert.x `EventBus`.
+This type of endpoints receives or sends messages directly from or to the Vert.x `EventBus`. \n

+Route have a single incoming endpoint but can have multiple outgoing ones, if there are sub-routes.

 ## Enterprise Integration Patterns (EIPs)

 A goal of this project is to implement as many of the Enterprise Integration Patterns from the book by Gregor Hohpe and Bobby Woolf as possible.
-Currently the following EIPs are implemented.
+EIPs are implemented as `Nodes` that make up a route. \n Currently the following EIPs are implemented.

 *   Splitter: splits an array into single items and passes them on to the next node.
 *   Filter: only passes packets on that fulfill a given predicate.

+### Sub-route Nodes

+Nodes like filter and splitter that pass only part of incoming packets on the next node in the route start a sub-route to process the packets they pass on.
+This way the main route is allowed to process all the complete packets if needed.

 ### Next EIPs: